auth0/jwks-rsa-java/README.md

 Jwk jwk = provider.get("{kid of the signing key}"); //throws Exception when not found or can't get one
 ```

-and specifying cache and rate limit attributes
+and specifying cache and rate limit attributes:

 ```java
 JwkProvider provider = new JwkProviderBuilder("https://samples.auth0.com/")